LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 ``_EXECUTABLE``) to supply a path to the tool executable.
 For example, ``sphinx`` has a corresponding build system variable ``SPHINX_EXECUTABLE``.

-.. note:: To get a full list of all Axom dependencies in an ``uberenv``
-          build of our TPLs, please go to the TPL root directory and run the following Spack command ``./spack/bin/spack spec axom``.

 .. _tplbuild-label: